 The PCs then went to the deepest level of the hidden shrine, finally ready to enter Zotzilaha’s acrid sanctuary.
 Turning right, in a flooded passage, they heard cries for help.
 In a vast cavern (3), with the nearest two-third also flooded, a woman was seemingly drowning.
 Without a thought, Phileas swam frantically to get to her, albeit his companions tried to dissuade him.
 Surely something was amiss!
 He reached for the distressed, strikingly beautiful woman and she thanked him with a kiss.

 Phileas started suffocating, his lungs suddenly filled with acidic water.
-His dismayed companions went into the water but were assaulted by a giant electric eel while the woman, who was in fact a water-spirit nereid, laughed an evil laugh (4).
+His dismayed companions went into the water but were assaulted by a giant electric eel while the woman, who was in fact a water-spirit nereid, laughed evilly (4).

 The adventurers killed the eel, but they couldn’t save Phileas in time.
 The nereid proved an elusive foe and she almost got Flyzus too before she was slain.
 She dissolved into water, only her silky shawl remained.